fuchaimead/FormFormatters/README.md

 Formatters take user input and return an object.
 For example if the user entered " 1112223333 " into a currency field.
 The response would be:

+Converters take a parsed value (from the api) and convert them into form usable values.
 ```json
 {
   errors: [],